You were made in God's Image

 "In 1989, the Metro D.C.
 Synod, of which Emmanuel is a congregation, adopted an affirmation of welcome for gay and lesbian Christians, thus being recognized by ReconcilingWorks.org as a welcoming Synod to people of all sexual orientations and gender identities.

-Twenty-five of the 886 RIC congregations reside in the Metro D.C.
+Twenty-five of the 886 RIC congregations resides in the Metro D.C.
 Synod - learn more about the Metro D.C.
-Synod and the ELCA by clicking below."
+Synod and the ELCA by clicking below.

-Join the Reconciling in Christ Team at Emmanuel!
+Join the Reconciling in Christ Ministry at Emmanuel!

-The Reconciling in Christ team consists of members who gracefully engage the congregation in building a culture of welcome and inclusivity at Emmanuel.
-The team recommends and implements strategies to strengthen and deepen relationships within the congregation while sharing God's love with all people.
+The Reconciling in Christ ministry consists of members who gracefully engage the congregation in building a culture of welcome and inclusivity at Emmanuel.
+The ministry recommends and implements strategies to strengthen and deepen relationships within the congregation while sharing God's love with all people.

-If you are interested in learning more about this team or joining, please reach out to the team at firstname.lastname@example.org.
+If you are interested in learning more about this ministry or joining, please reach out to the ministry at firstname.lastname@example.org.

-On Sunday, November 8, 2020 the RIC Committee of Emmanuel presented a forum on LGBTQ+ Young Adult Mental Health: Connecting in Precarious Times.
-This session was led by Ellen Murphy, LCSW, psychotherapist at St. Mark Counseling Center in Vienna and ELC Reconciling in Christ Committee Member.
+On Sunday, November 8, 2020, Reconciling in Christ of Emmanuel presented a forum on LGBTQ+ Young Adult Mental Health: Connecting in Precarious Times.
+This session was led by Ellen Murphy, LCSW, a psychotherapist at St. Mark Counseling Center in Vienna, and ELC Reconciling in Christ Committee Member.

 If you have any questions or want more information about this topic, please contact Ellen.